Benjamin (Animal Farm): Interpretations

 He is one of the wisest animals on the farm and is able to "read as well as any pig".
 However, he rarely uses his ability, because he feels there is nothing worth reading.
 He does not use his ability for the benefit of others until the end of the book when Boxer is sent off to the slaughterhouse, and when Clover asks him to read the public display of the Seven Commandments, as they, for the last time in the book, changed; Benjamin reveals that the Commandments now consist entirely of the message "All animals are equal, but some animals are more equal than others".
 Despite his age, he is never given the option of retirement (none of the animals are).
 Only the pigs' betrayal of his best friend, Boxer, spurs him into (failed) action, after which Benjamin becomes even more cynical than ever.

 He is also quite significant in that he is not quite a horse (the working class) and yet definitely not a leader like the pigs, although his intellect is at least equal to theirs, this implies that Benjamin is a symbol of the intelligentsia who during the revolution and its aftermath are very much aware of what is going on, but do nothing about it.
 Although he is aware of their mistreatment (especially that of Boxer) and can see how the basic rules of their society are changing, he is unwilling to act on it in any way that would threaten his security.

 Orwell became known as "Donkey George" to his friends – a reference to both his gloomy disposition and the character of Benjamin.

 Film

 In the 1954 film, Benjamin is voiced by Maurice Denham and is the main protagonist.
 In the film, it is Benjamin who leads the other animals in a counter-revolution against Napoleon when his abuses finally go too far.

 In the 1999 film, he is voiced by Pete Postlethwaite (who also played Farmer Jones in the film).
-In the film, Benjamin simply flees Napoleon's unendurable regime with some of the other animals and returns after the regime had collapsed (neither event occurs in the book).
+In the film, his role is mostly played by Jessie the dog.
+In the end, Benjamin simply flees Napoleon's unendurable regime with Jessie and some of the other animals and returns after the regime had collapsed (neither event occurs in the book).

+In the 2025 film, he will be voiced by Kathleen Turner.